 Winter (December to February) is the lowest travel season in Warsaw.
 The temperature is below freezing on most days and the grey cold brings out a nostalgic pessimism from the Soviet era.
-However, the cost of travel in Warsaw from accommodation to food is much cheaper.
+However, the cost of travel in winter in Warsaw, from accommodation to food, is much cheaper.

 Spring (March to May) and Autumn (September to November) are decent times to visit Warsaw.
 The weather is somewhat bearable and doesn’t hinder you from exploring what the city has to offer.
 Additionally, the summer crowd would be gone by now and the cost of traveling is a little cheaper than the summer months.

 Like this post?
 Don’t forget to save it on Pinterest!